ahrtr/etcd-issues/docs/troubleshooting/sanity_check_and_collect_basic_info.md

 ```

 # Collect basic info
-No matter what issue you are running into, please always provide the following info as possible as you can,
+No matter what issue you are running into, please always provide at least the following info as possible as you can.
+More info might be requested based on the issue details.
 - etcd version.
   - Usually the sanity check output contains this info.
 But it's important, so list it separately in case you have any trouble executing `etcdctl` command.
 - The output of all the sanity checks in above section.